UPCOMING SUPPORT MEETINGS:

 Next Support Group Meeting to be TBD.
 Contact Darlene for more information.

-Support meetings are held monthly, except July and August.
+Support meetings are held quarterly, except July and August.
 Coffee is provided by the Bruce Hammond Fund.

 In Regina, call 306-359-0905 or cel 306-533-4829.
 In Swift Current, call 306-774-8174 or 306-778-9130.

 Epilepsy is a condition in which a person has recurrent seizures.
 A seizure is defined as an abnormal, disorderly discharging of the brain's nerve cells, resulting in a temporary disturbance of motor, sensory, or mental function.